-Shawn O'Connor practices commercial, employment and insurance litigation, and has appeared in all levels of Ontario Courts as well as the Federal Court of Appeal.
+Shawn O'Connor practices construction, employment and insurance litigation, and has appeared in all levels of Ontario Courts as well as the Federal Court of Appeal.

-Shawn has extensive experience with the Workplace Safety and Appeals Tribunal and he regularly advises insurers on Statutory Accident Benefits matters.
-He advises builders and home owners on construction lien claims and building deficiency claims brought before the Courts and at arbitration hearings.
+Shawn has extensive experience advising insurers on construction losses and subrogation claims as well as builders and home owners on construction lien claims and building deficiency claims brought before the Courts and at arbitration hearings.
+He also experienced with the Workplace Safety and Appeals Tribunal and he regularly advises insurers on Statutory Accident Benefits matters.

 Examples of some of the unique challenges Shawn has been able to assist clients with include:

 - Bridge over troubled water

 Shawn is currently advising an insurer and their insured in a multimillion dollar dispute concerning the construction of a pedestrian bridge in Ottawa, Ontario.

 - $300K Arbitration Win For Traveler Denied Medical Coverage